Tribeca

 Tribeca (/tɹaɪˈbɛkə/ try-BEK-ə), originally written as TriBeCa, is a neighborhood in Lower Manhattan in New York City.
-Its name is a syllabic abbreviation of "Triangle Below Canal Street".
+Its name is a syllabic abbreviation of "Triangle Below Canal".
 The "triangle" (more accurately a quadrilateral) is bounded by Canal Street, West Street, Broadway, and Chambers Street.
 By the 2010s, a common marketing tactic was to extend Tribeca's southern boundary to either Vesey (Note: Despite it being an artificial marketing ploy introduced by realtors, its common use has led Google Maps – as of January 2025 – to show Vesey Street as the southern border of Tribeca.
-The Wikimedia map included in this en.wiki article's infobox also uses Vesey Street as the southern border.) or Murray Streets to increase the appeal of property listings.
+The Wikimedia map included in this article's infobox also uses Vesey Street as the southern border.) or Murray Streets to increase the appeal of property listings.

 The neighborhood began as farmland, then was a residential neighborhood in the early 19th century, before becoming a mercantile area centered on produce, dry goods, and textiles, and then transitioning to artists and then actors, models, entrepreneurs, and other celebrities.
 The neighborhood is home to the Tribeca Festival, which was created in response to the September 11 attacks, to reinvigorate the neighborhood and downtown after the destruction caused by the terrorist attacks.

 Tribeca is part of Manhattan Community District 1, and its primary ZIP Codes are 10007 and 10013.
 It is patrolled by the 1st Precinct of the New York City Police Department.